-UW Hospital and Clinics and Meriter Hospital Orthopedic Physical Therapy Residency
+UW Hospitals and Clinics and Meriter Hospital Orthopedic Physical Therapy Residency

-The Orthopedic Physical Therapy Residency at UW Hospital and Clinics and Meriter Hospital is a full-time, one-year program that begins in July and continues through June of the following year.
-The program accepts three residents per year at UW Hospital and Clinics/Meriter, and as many as three additional residents at private physical therapy clinics in Wisconsin.
+The Orthopedic Physical Therapy Residency at UW Hospitals and Clinics and Meriter Hospital is a full-time, one-year program that begins in July and continues through June of the following year.
+The program accepts three residents per year at UW Hospitals and Clinics/Meriter, and as many as three additional residents at private physical therapy clinics in Wisconsin.
 The clinics include: